ariatemplates/noder-js/doc/configuration.md

     resolver: {
       "default" : {
         // Default configuration for the resolver.
+        // The resolver is called when using `require` or `require.resolve`,
+        // in order to convert the parameter into an absolute file name.

-        // This object describes the tree of modules.
+        // This configuration object describes the tree of modules.
         // An object value means that a directory with that name exists.
         // A string value means a redirection to some other file/directory
         // The special '.' key specifies the file to use when requiring the directory.